GGZAANDAM/MSFTMDT/README.md

 # Microsoft Deployment Toolkit

 Unattended Windows 10 or Windows 2012/2016/2019 installation.

-Configureable with application, drivers and settings.
+Configureable with applications, drivers and settings.

 ---